-Once you have identified and prioritized intervention strategies, you can begin to implement them.
-This is where the planning turns to action.
+Implementation is where your planning turns to action.
 A strong work plan with a timeline and specific activities (and by whom) is enormously helpful.
 You’ll need to make adjustments periodically, sometimes due to outside factors and sometimes based on new information that surfaces as the work moves forward.

-Be sure partners and staff feel supported during the implementation phase.
-Have a structured process for sharing successes and challenges, and provide access to training and coaching.
-Track progress toward goals and keep your champions informed.
+To help partners and staff feel supported during the implementation phase, have a structured process for sharing successes and challenges.
+Monitor for continuous improvement, track progress toward goals and keep your champions informed.

 Below are a few of the challenges you may find, and some potential actions to consider.